ResFactory/r2/lib/sql/render/README.md

 ## TODO

+- Migrate SQL statements to Axiom
+- Migrate stored routines to Axiom
 - Incorporate
   [Database Performance for Developers](https://use-the-index-luke.com/) suggestions into SQLa renderers so that developers just have to give feature